 Downsides of the Starlink Mesh Node

-As with any device that comes to ease our life, the mesh node has some disadvantages.
+As with any device that comes to ease our lives, the mesh node has some disadvantages.
 Some software featured are not available with this mesh network compared to the 3rd party one:

 - There’s no possibility to see usage statistics for the gadget.